qmk/qmk_firmware/docs/newbs_getting_started.md

 * [Toolbox (optional)](https://github.com/qmk/qmk_toolbox)
   * A graphical program for Windows and macOS that allows you to both program and debug your custom keyboard

-?> If you haven't worked with the Linux/Unix command line before, there are a few basic concepts and commands you should learn.
+⚠️ If you haven't worked with the Linux/Unix command line before, there are a few basic concepts and commands you should learn.
 [These resources](newbs_learn_more_resources.md#command-line-resources) will teach you enough to be able to work with QMK.

-## 2. Prepare Your Build Environment :id=set-up-your-environment
+## 2. Prepare Your Build Environment

 We've tried to make QMK as easy to set up as possible.
 You only have to prepare your Linux or Unix environment, then let QMK install the rest.

 <!-- tabs:start -->

-### ** Windows **
+### **Windows**

 QMK maintains a Bundle of MSYS2, the CLI and all necessary dependencies.
 It also provides a handy `QMK MSYS` terminal shortcut to boot you directly into the correct environment.